What is a Gallbladder Attack

-- Too much insulin.
+- Too much Fat Storing Hormone.
 Diabetics are at a higher risk of gallstones.
-This is because high insulin levels can deplete your bile reserves and lead to gallstones.
-So if you are insulin resistant, pre-diabetic, or have diabetes, that can be a problem.
+This is because high Fat Storing Hormone levels can deplete your bile reserves and lead to gallstones.
+So if you are Fat Storing Hormone resistant, pre-diabetic, or have diabetes, that can be a problem.

 - Too much cortisol.
 Cortisol is the stress hormone.
 And when you have too much of it in the body, that can shut down bile production and cause a gallstone.
 So if you are on a medication like prednisone or are under massive stress, you may be at higher risk.

 - Too much estrogen.
 Women who are pregnant are at a higher risk of gallstones, due to the increase in estrogen in the body.
 Birth control pills and hormone replacement therapy can also increase your risk of gallstones.

 One other risk factor to keep in mind is your gut bacteria.
 The microbes in our gut are helpful for recycling bile.
 So if you have been on antibiotics or are having digestive issues, you may need to increase your intestinal flora.
 This will help increase bile recycling and keep bile levels balanced.

 How to increase bile levels